KeganHollern/MemStream/example/cfgdump/README.md

-# Basic (Example)
+# CfgDump

-This application shows basic process interaction.

-## Result

-The first byte of `notepad.exe` on the victim machine should be written to console.
+This example dumps and displays the configuration space of the connected device.